 We are pleased that you want to celebrate your marriage in St. John’s Church.
-We welcome the opportunity of supporting you in your commitment to each other, and hope that your wedding in St. John’s Church will strengthen an already existing relationship with the parish or begin one that will become a long-term friendship with this Christian community.
-If you are not regularly worshipping with us, we invite you to do so.
-Our Sunday services are at 8:00, 9:15 and 11:15 a.m.
+We welcome the opportunity of supporting you in your commitment to each other, and hope that your wedding at St. John’s will strengthen an already existing relationship with the parish or begin one that will become a long-term friendship with this Christian community.
+If you are not regularly worshipping with us, we invite you to do so at one of our Sunday services.

 The Celebration and Blessing of a Marriage from the Book of Common Prayer is a service of worship.
 Marriage celebrations conform to the rubrics, canons and customary liturgical practices that help to shape all of our worship.
 Each congregation has guidelines and requirements that help express the reverence, solemnity and joy of these celebrations.
 There are also practical rules and regulations that reflect the limitations of space and that respect the need for volunteer and professional staff support for such occasions.
 The guidelines which follow are designed to maintain the dignity of the service and help us all work together to make the service an uplifting experience for all.